Vintharas/js13k-spaceshooter/README.md

 - ship life/collisions
   - [*] life and life indicator for the ship
   - [*] collisions reduces life
-  - BUUUUUG collisions seem not to be working 100%
+  - [*]BUUUUUG collisions seem not to be working 100%
-    - they don't work for asteroids generated when one other asteroid is broken?
+    - [*] they don't work for asteroids generated when one other asteroid is broken?
+    - [*] Fix, the issue was the collision algorithm which wasn't checking the collision between new asteroids and the ship (the ship was already considered collision free)
+  - [*] asteroid breaks on collision (or disintegrates depending on size)
+  - when you collide with something or lose life, move the canvas with css like you're shaking.
+Add some reddish color in the actual screen.
   - collision decreases speed
-  - asteroid breaks on collision (or disintegrates depending on size)
+  - improve collision algorithm to take types into account instead of requiring sorting
 - shoot
-  - shooting spends energy
+  - [*] shooting spends energy
   - shooting at asteroids releases components -> energy, life
-  - makes asteroids smaller
+  - instead of destroying asteroid, makes asteroids smaller
   - energy moves towards the ship, when the ship is near
+- shield
+  - shield is available when you have max energy
+  - it recharges at the same speed as energy (so when it is on, energy doesn't recharge) (the baseline for energy)
+  - if energy goes low or it is broken it disappears
 - stars
   - [*] testing sprites so far
   - [*] two different layers with different speeds and intensity